gschivley/python-data-analysis-class/README.md

 - Conda will install Python, the required packages, and all necessary dependencies
 - To [activate the environment][6], type `activate pydata-issst` (Windows) or `conda activate pydata-issst` (Mac or Linux)

+## Workshop overview

+### Notebooks and basics
+I'll start by talking about Jupyter notebooks.
+They are an awesome way of interactively exploring and manipulating data.
+After that I'll cover some basics of Python objects.
+This section will be short and focus on the things that I find most useful in my own work.
+For a (slightly) longer overview of Python basics geared towards data analysis I recommend [A Whirlwind Tour of Python][7].

+####
+Jupyter and JupyterLab
+Jupyter notebooks are like scientific lab books for code where you can do work interactively and view results as you go.
+[JupyterLab is the next-generation web-based user interface for Project Jupyter.][12]
+I have mostly switched over to JupyterLab, but still occasionally use the older style notebooks.
+The

+### Pandas
+Next we'll dive into the Pandas library for loading, manipulating, and writing data.
+Quite often most of the work is making sure that data from external sources is clean and ready analyze.
+This can involve reformatting column names, checking data types, reshaping data from [wide to tidy-format][8], and generally getting everything ready for the real analysis.

+In this workshop we'll load data on electricity [generation][9], [capacity][10], and [environmental emissions][11].
+These data are much more useful when combined together, so once they have been loaded we will combine them and output the results to a single csv.

+### Visualization
+Finally, we'll do some visual exploratory data analysis.
+Along the way I'll discuss data types, plot types, and how to select color palettes.